 The Intensive Care Unit looks after patients who require intensive medical and nursing care, and close and consistent monitoring.
 Coming into contact with intensive care medicine is a very unusual situation for patients, their relatives and carers.
 Our aim is to provide patients with a high level of care and treatment, and to be there to talk to relatives and carers.

-Interdisciplinary Intermediate Care Station (IIMC)
+Interdisciplinary Intermediate Care Unit (IIMC)

 The Intermediate Care Unit is for patients who require increased medical care and monitoring.
 These are patients who, due to the state of their health, are not yet able to be cared for on a standard ward.